matiasgarrid0/matiasgarrid0/README.md

 ![](https://github.com/matiasgarrid0/matiasgarrid0/blob/main/Web-Development.jpg?raw=true)
 - 👋 Hi, I’m Matías Garrido, Web developer Full-Stack 💻
 - I’m from Argentina
-- I love web development, creat apps and diferent functionalities for my websites.
+- I love web development, create apps and diferent functionalities for my websites.
 I really like to learn more and more abaut all the new and best technologies in the wonderful world of programming.
 ## 📖 What am I studying?
 - Senior Technician in Software Development in Manuel Belgrano Institute(2nd year)
 - Web developer Full-Stack in SoyHenry!